 Pregnancy to Parenting

-Our free daytime program in Guelph for pregnant women and teens.
+Pregnancy to Parenting is our free daytime program in Guelph for pregnant women and teens.
 Talk to a nurse and dietitian about healthy pregnancy, birth, parenting and breastfeeding.
 Get free snacks, bus tickets, prenatal vitamins, and gift certificates for food.
-Learn more >

 One-to-one prenatal support